top of page

 From here it was mostly downhill through the hills of the National Monument.

-People wonder if we get bored when we begin the second half of a loop trail since it's often the same or similar terrain that we're crossing.
+People wonder if we get bored when we begin the second half of a loop trail since it's often the same or similar terrain that we've already crossing.
 The answer is easy - NO!'
 It may be the same terrain but it's also different views and angles.
 For me this scenery never gets old.
 Sometimes it's easy to see the beauty.

 Sometimes you need to get closer to the ground to see why.